Frequently Asked Questions for students considering the Integrative Engineering program

 A. The program will provide you a solid foundation in your chosen area of focus, so that you are academically well prepared for the next step in your career, whether employment or graduate school.
 Because integrative engineering is a new program, you may have to work a little harder than your classmates in the more traditional engineering degrees to land your first job – you are strongly encouraged to work with the Gateway Career Center to develop your resume, find internship opportunities, and to take advantage of Lafayette’s network with alumni and potential employers.
 The fact that Lafayette engineering enjoys strong name recognition will certainly help, but it is up to you to make the most of the opportunities available here to distinguish yourself to employers and graduate schools.

 A. Not yet.
-Like any new engineering degree program, the program is not eligible for accreditation by the Accreditation Board for Engineering and Technology (ABET) until it has its first cohort of graduates, expected in spring 2023.
-The following year Lafayette will submit a self-study to ABET and then be visited by ABET program evaluators.
-Upon successful completion of this process, the degree will be fully accredited by ABET and all degrees given prior to that time will be retroactively accredited.
+Like any new engineering degree program, the program is not eligible for accreditation by the Accreditation Board for Engineering and Technology (ABET) until the year after its first cohort of graduates, which happened in spring 2023.
+We are currently in the process of obtaining our accreditation (see Accreditation page)